Ankitab1946/nextjs-geist-font-app/python_backend/README.md

 pip install -r requirements.txt
 ```

+The application uses `rapidfuzz` for efficient fuzzy string matching, which is easier to install and more performant than alternatives.

 3. Install SQL Server ODBC Driver if not already installed:
    - [Download SQL Server ODBC Driver](https://docs.microsoft.com/en-us/sql/connect/odbc/download-odbc-driver-for-sql-server)